Rumi, the Dancing Poet

 The War of Gods at Troy

-“Hateful to me as the gates of Hades is that man who hides one thing in his heart and speaks another” wrote Homer in his timeless epic Iliad, which is considered as the invaluable pillar of ancient Greek literature.
+“Hateful to me as the gates of Hades is that man who hides one thing in his heart and speaks another” wrote Homer in his timeless epic Iliad, which is considered as a pillar of ancient Greek literature.
 This outstanding masterpiece, presumed to be written around 700-800 BC, is set during the Trojan War, the ten year siege of Troy by the allied Greek kingdoms under the rule of Agamemnon.
 The myth begins with the beauty contest between Aphrodite, Athena and Hera.
-Aphrodite promises the jurist, Paris that should he elect her as the winner of the contest, then
+Aphrodite promises the jurist, Paris that should he elect her as the winner of the contest, then he

 Continue Reading

 It is necessary, for the sake of the forward march of the human race, that there should be proud lessons of courage.
-The legendary French writer and poet Victor Hugo (1802-1885), in his eternal book Les Misérables, recites the nature of hesitation and indecision likening to a cat’s pause : Everyone has noticed the taste which cats have for pausing and lounging between the two leaves of a half-shut door.
+The legendary French writer and poet Victor Hugo (1802-1885), in his eternal book Les Misérables, portrays the nature of hesitation and indecision likening to a cat’s pause : Everyone has noticed the taste which cats have for pausing and lounging between the two leaves of a half-shut door.
 Who is there who has not said to a cat : ‘Do come in !’
 There are men who, when an incident stands half-open before them, have the

 Continue Reading

 Laughter is the closest distance between two people. –Victor Hugo “The sound of laughter is universal” state linguists and psychologists.
 Humans are born with the instinct of laughter.
-Having asked the question “what makes people laugh?”, the philosophers of ancient Greece said that one laughs at his own past self, as well as at the sense of superiority they felt over others in the face of adversities and unexpected situations.
-2500 years after Plato, Nietzsche argued that laughter is simply a reaction to the existential loneliness and sense of death people feel.
-When triggered by joy and humor, Freud
+It’s part of the social contract.
+When one laughs, the other gets the urge to laugh too.
+Having asked the question “what makes people laugh ? ”, the philosophers of ancient Greece said that one laughs at his own past self, as well as at the sense of superiority they felt over others in the face of adversities and in unexpected situations.
+Nietzsche argued that laughter is simply a reaction to

 Continue Reading